lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 identifies a rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
 How Rules are generated is out of the scope of this document.
+The rule may be changed but it will be specified in another document.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains itself a list of Field Descriptions composed of a field